nim-lang/Nim/doc/manual.rst

 pure pragma
 -----------
-An object type can be marked with the ``pure`` pragma so that its type field which is used for execution-time type identification is omitted.
+An object type can be marked with the ``pure`` pragma so that its type field which is used for runtime type identification is omitted.
 This used to be necessary for binary compatibility with other compiled languages.

 An enum type can be marked as ``pure``.
 Then access of its fields always